 All calls are encrypted and private between buyer and seller.

-This means, there’s no way your information will end up in the annoying hands of telemarketers and cold callers.
+This means that there’s no way your information will end up in the hands of telemarketers and cold callers.

 The biggest difference, however, is that the call is not connected via the user´s telecom operator and will not be charged via user´s phone bill.
-The customer pays per minute by credit card instead and seller sets the price.
+The customer pays per minute by credit card instead, and the seller sets the price.

 “We are proud to be the world’s first supplier offering pay-per-minute for audio and video calls with integrated pay solution, and a web-based solution,” concludes Von Beetzen.

-EagleDial is currently available in 25 countries and accepts payments from anywhere in the world.
+EagleDial is accepts payments from anywhere in the world.